 Six books have now been published in the Regular Marvels series.
 Digital copies can be downloaded (by clicking on the title of each book) or you can order printed copies for £10 including postage by contacting me.

 A collective text produced during the course of 10 two-hour creative workshops at Attenborough Arts in Leicester, during the winter and spring of 2019.
 It is inspired by Joe Brainard’s book, I Remember, first published in 1970.
 106 pages.
 ISBN 978-1-9160984-0-4

 Printed copies are available from Writing East Midlands.

-Looks at a programme to bring the arts to rural Norfolk and Suffolk, and asks what lessons it has for the arts and the future of community development.; with drawings by Rosie Redzia.
-Published by Creative Arts East.
+Looks at a programme to bring the arts to rural Norfolk and Suffolk, and asks what lessons it has for the arts and the future of community development; with drawings by Rosie Redzia.
+114 pages.